ag143/workshop/PowerBI/notes_error.md

 - Create a new group on the Date column and set the Group type to **Bin**.
 - [Reference:] (https://docs.microsoft.com/en-us/power-bi/create-reports/desktop-grouping-and-binning)
 - [Topic 5, Deploy and Maintain Deliverables] (https://www.mssqltips.com/sqlservertip/4720/binning-and-grouping-data-with-power-bi/ https://community.powerbi.com/t5/Desktop/Adding-week-to-date-hierarchy/m-p/427762 )

+# 2. Data visualization

+# 3.Pulbishing and Sharing data

+report Sales_1 connects to a Microsoft SQL Server database by using DirectQuery connection.
+After you have published the Sales_1 report to the Power BI service, the visualizations don't work.
+How can you solve the issue
+- Install the on-premises data gateway and configure a data source.
+- need an on-premises data gateway between on-premises data (data that isn't in the cloud) and several Microsoft cloud services, such as Power BI Service
+- there is no data loaded into dataset, so DirectQuery send queries to source peiodically

+You want to embed a company video hosted on the Company YouTube channel into the dashboard
+- To the dashboard, add a tile that uses a video content source.
+- (incorrect) To the dashboard, add a tile that uses a Web content source.

+You have a Microsoft Excel spreadsheet that contains a table named Sales.
+You want to add the Sales table to a Power BI dashboard as a tile.
+How should you configure the tile?
+- From Excel, publish the workbook to the Power BI service.
+- In PBI service, 'Get Data' from 'Local Files' or 'OneDrive for Business', the execl will be imported as dataset and dashboard tile (new dashbaord of the same name as excel name)

+a table named 'Enrollments' stored on a Microsoft Excel spreadsheet.
+You want to add the Enrollments table to a Power BI dashboard as a tile.
+- From the Power BI tab in Excel, pin the table.
+- Excel has 'pin' to PBI addon for files saved in **OneDrive for business**.
+(Highlight the cells that you'd like to pin to a dashboard, then click on button 'pin')
+- [Pin a range of cells to a dashboard] https://docs.microsoft.com/en-us/power-bi/create-reports/service-dashboard-pin-tile-from-excel

+#####

 Contributors can create, edit, and delete content in a workspace and publish reports to the workspace